 Owned and operated by the Army Corps of Engineers, the lock complex at Sault Ste Marie, Michigan (“Soo Locks”) enables ships to navigate the St. Marys River, which connects Lake Superior and Lake Huron.
 Through this critical infrastructure, Great Lakes commercial vessels carry iron ore and other raw materials that feed the nation’s steel industry, agricultural products destined for export markets, and low sulfur coal fueling the region’s electric utilities.

 Unfortunately, the lock infrastructure is old and in need of repair and replacement.
 The two operating locks at Sault Ste Marie were constructed in 1948 and 1968.
 In 2007, the Corps of Engineers began a multi-year program to rehabilitate and modernize the Soo Locks’ infrastructure.
 The goal of this program is to improve the efficiency of lock operations and reduce the risk of lock failure and possible vessel delays.
-With a total (current) estimated cost of $170.8 million, the program is only partially complete with an additional $115.5 million needed to complete all work items.
+With a total (current) estimated cost of $181 million, the program is only partially complete with an additional $95 million needed to complete all work items.
+The Corps’ FY18 budget includes $9.3 million for the project – a shortfall of $13.95 million compared to the amount needed this year.

 Seaway Lock Rehabilitation and Asset Renewal